cyberphone/saturn/PSD2.md

 ## Saturn versus PSD2 APIs

-Note: The currently published PSD2 APIs are certainly not identical but seem anyway sharing a common "conceptual" model.
+Note: Although the currently published PSD2 APIs certainly are not identical, they seem anyway sharing a common "conceptual" model.

 ### Purpose of PSD2
 The purpose of PSD2 is enabling third parties creating new *financial services* through